llafuente/llafuente/content/post/create-static-blog-with-hugo-s3-cloudfront.md

 title = "Create static blog with hugo, s3 & cloudfront" tags = [
   "aws",
+  "aws-cli",
   "hugo",
   "s3",
-  "cloudfront",
-  "webdev",
+  "cloudfront"
 ]

 +++

 S3 have website hosting support for static sites long time, but never have time to check.
-Lately I spend some time again with AWS and decide to create this blog and share everything in a more readable way (rather than the github-readme way).
+Lately I have spent some time again with AWS and decide to create this blog and share everything in a more readable way (rather than the github-readme way).